Time Zone Converter

 Compare time (now)

-This converter answers a fast, practical question: how far ahead or behind is another country right now?
-Instead of juggling clocks, you choose two countries and press a single button.
-The page takes the current instant and renders it in each location’s representative IANA time zone, usually the capital city.
-Because both readouts represent the same instant, the difference you see is the true legal offset at this moment.
-That means daylight saving rules, half-hour offsets, and unusual transitions are handled without guesswork.
+What this does.
+This converter shows how far ahead or behind one country is from another right now.
+Instead of scanning a world clock, pick two countries and press a single button.
+The same instant is rendered in each country’s representative time zone (typically the capital), so the difference you see is the official offset at this moment.
+That means daylight saving time, half-hour or 45-minute offsets, and odd transitions are handled correctly without guesswork.

 Time zone FAQs